aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Ascending order sorting implement karna
+* To implement efficient sorting in ascending order
-* Comparison logic ko aur strong banana
+* To strengthen comparison-based logic

 **Algorithm Used:**